• Skip to primary navigation

 Jump to Recipe

-This refreshing gin mojito with mint and cucumber slices is a delicious twist on a classic mojito, perfect for warm spring and summer evenings.
+This refreshing gin and mint cocktail with cucumber slices is a delicious twist on a classic mojito, perfect for warm spring and summer evenings.

-mint and cucumber mojito with gin in a glass.
+gin mint cocktail with cucumber slices in a glass.

 A classic Cuban mojito is made with white rum, mint, limes, club soda, sugar, and ice.
 A gin mojito, also known as a London mojito, is made with gin instead of rum.
 I added the cucumbers because I absolutely love them in gin.